katymorris/kathy-blog/content/blog/chatgpt-rust/index.md

 I didn't know what tokio runtime was, so I asked and it seemed to give a good definition:
 ![Tokio Definition](./5.png)

 Bummer it didn't see the error when originally outputting, but good for learning I guess.
 I suppose it's the same mistakes I'd be making myself.
+But in an AI, I'd want it to be more accurate if I wasn't a newbie Rust developer.

 I input the new code and tried to run it:
 ![Tokio Module Missing](./6.png)